 They also don’t stack up against the size of teams such as the Boston Celtics and Orlando Magic.

-While the Miami Heat have a brand spankin’ new roster of superstars featuring newcomers LeBron James and Chris Bosh, let’s not go and hand them the Larry O’Brien Trophy just yet – and let’s especially not go and hand them some of the game’s greatest records of all time.
+While the Miami Heat have a brand spankin’ new roster of superstars featuring newcomers LeBron James and Chris Bosh, let’s not go and hand them the Larry O’Brien Trophy just yet.
+Let’s especially not go and hand them some of the game’s greatest records of all time.

-Anything can happen during an 82-game regular season and when all is said and done, the basketball world could easily wind up avoiding Jeff Van Gundy’s quotes, and instead moving on to a few famous lines of another former coach – that being Dennis Green.
+Anything can happen during an 82-game regular season.
+The basketball world could easily avoid Jeff Van Gundy’s quotes.
+It could instead move on to a few famous lines of another former coach – that being Dennis Green.

-For the time being, it’s safe to say that Jeff isn’t getting invited over to Stan’s pad for Thanksgiving – but expect a heaping helping of great NBA games when the season starts in a few months.
+Yeah, it’s safe to say that Jeff isn’t going to receive an invite to Stan’s pad for Thanksgiving.
+Still, expect heaping helping of great NBA action when the season starts.

 Still yet to be determined: If the Miami Heat “are who we thought they were”…